erg55/Simon-lab-workshop/README.md

 EASTER EGG

-Let's do something so we barely every have to use that command.
+Let's do something so we barely every have to use that pwd command.
 Go up one folder to your home directory:
 ```
     cd ..
 ```